-Driving down the B3273 we got our first glimpse of the beautiful Pentewan valley, both sides of the road were flanked with trees, shades of green stretching as far as the eye could see.
-We saw the sign for Little Winnick caravan site and turned in and set about making our camp for the week.
+Driving down the B3273 in Cornwall, we got our first glimpse of the beautiful Pentewan valley, home to the Pentewan Trail.
+Both sides of the road were flanked with trees, shades of green stretching as far as the eye could see.
+We saw the sign for Little Winnick caravan site, and turned in and set about making our camp for the week.
 The grass was short and the ground level and we soon had the awning up and the kettle on.

-Turning right outside the gates of the campsite, we followed the signpost and took another right turn that led us across a bridge and onto the trail that runs along the St Austell (White) river which flows south to the village of Pentewan where it crosses the beach and flows gently into the sea The river is shallow and very clean and this part of the route (also a cycle trail) is flat and easy to walk.
+The trail runs along the St Austell (White) river which flows south to the village of Pentewan, where it crosses the beach and flows gently into the sea.
+The river is shallow, picturesque, and very clean.
+This part of the route (also a cycle trail) is flat and easy to walk.

-So, with the river on one side, Kings Wood on the other, and the sun shining brightly, we set out to follow the trail to Pentewan beach.
-It wasn’t long before we started to appreciate our surroundings, the damselflies and the birdsong, the wildflowers beside the river and the soft rush of the water as it crossed the stones in its path.
-We saw dog walkers a plenty with many a pooch taking a paddle in the clear shallows of the river.
-Bike riders passed us by with a cheery hello and the relaxed pace and warm temperatures added to feel of being in a natural haven.
+So, with the river on one side and Kings Wood on the other, we set out to follow the trail to Pentewan beach.
+The sun was shining, and it wasn’t long before we started to appreciate our surroundings.
+There were damselflies and wildflowers, and the birdsong and soft rush of the river water as it crossed the stones in its path, added to the soundscape.
+Bike riders passed us by with a cheery hello, and the relaxed pace and warm temperatures added to feel of being in a natural haven.

-Following the signpost we turned left into the shadow of Kings Wood.
-Kings Wood is a relic of an ancient woodland dating back several hundred years and has a mix of broadleaf woodland and meandering streams.
-You can feel the age of the place as you follow the sun spattered track through the woodland and down to the village of Pentewan.
+Following the signpost, we turned left into the shadow of Kings Wood.
+Kings Wood is a relic of an ancient woodland that dates back several hundred years.
+It has a wonderful mix of broadleaf woodland and meandering streams, and we could feel the age of the place as we followed the sun-spattered track through the woodland and down to the village of Pentewan.

-Pentewan itself is a pretty little village that was once a harbour used to export tin and china clay from the surrounding area, and also to receive shipments of coal, which in turn was used in local tin mines.
-The dock basin is now separated from the sea by the beach and is filled with fresh water, and despite not having welcomed a ship for over 60 years, evidence of its industrial past are still scattered around the village.
-We wander past the pub and across the village and head toward the beach.
+Pentewan itself is a pretty little village.
+It was once a harbour used to export tin and china clay from the surrounding area, and also to receive shipments of coal, which in turn was used in local tin mines.
+The dock basin is now separated from the sea by the beach and is filled with fresh water.
+Despite not having welcomed a ship for over 60 years, evidence of its industrial past are still scattered around the village.
+We wandered past the pub and across the village and headed toward the beach.